-100 Minus Age: The Allocation Rule That Puts Retirees at Risk
+The 100 Minus Age Rule Puts Retirees at Risk

 Is determining your investment allocation by using the "100 minus age" rule a smart approach to investing your retirement money?
 Research indicates this rule of thumb may harm you more than it helps.